Value Added Tax (VAT) is levied on almost all goods and services that are supplied in the UK. It is an almost universal tax on business transactions.

-If you are a limited company contractor, you are obliged by law to register your company for VAT if your turnover has exceeded £85,000 over the past 12 months (from April 1st 2019), of if you expect to breach this threshold in the next 30 days alone.
+If you are a limited company contractor, you are obliged by law to register your company for VAT if your turnover has exceeded £85,000 over the past 12 months (from April 1st 2019), or if you expect to breach this threshold in the next 30 days alone.

-Most contractors register for VAT as soon as they start working, as there are a number of benefits for doing so; it may provide your company with a more professional image to clients and agents, and will enable your company to claim back the VAT on purchases.
+Most contractors register for VAT as soon as they start working, as there are a number of benefits for doing so; it may provide your company with a more professional image to clients and agents and will enable your company to claim back the VAT on purchases.

 How does Value Added Tax work?

-As a limited company contractor, your company will pay VAT on any purchases it makes (input VAT), and will charge VAT on everything it sells to other companies – such as professional services (output VAT).
+As a limited company contractor, your company will pay VAT on any purchases it makes (input VAT) and will charge VAT on everything it sells to other companies – such as professional services (output VAT).

 Each quarter, if you have charged more output VAT than you have spent in input VAT, you must pay HMRC the difference.